peacechen/node-git-hooks/README.md

 manually set up and/or install them.
 There are a number of projects that address this, but they are not as automated, deployment-friendly, or cross-platform.

-## Node JS to Support Cross-Platform
+## Node JS for Cross-Platform Support

 Instead of using shell scripts which are dependent on the OS, this project uses Node to abstract filesystem operations.
 This allows it to run on Linux, OSX,